lfaletti/assessment-back/README.md

-# Backend exercise for Insurance Services
+# Backend example for Insurance Services

 Developed with Visual Studio 2017.

 ## Compile and Run ##

-Compile the solution, wait for the nuget packages to install and run "Insurance WebApi".
+1) Solution -> Restore Nuget Paclages.
+2) Set as startup project "Insurance WebApi".
+3) Run/Debug

+Wait for database intialization on the first registration and voila!